Distributions and Euler systems for the general linear group: -sites

 \section{$Y$-sites}

 We introduced $Y$-sites in our paper \cite{Grids}.
 This will serve as a tool in the proof of the theorem on Euler systems.
-In Chapter~\ref{cha:Y-sites}, we develop further the techniques concerning $Y$-sites.
-This part contains no arithmetic, and may be read as a sequel to \cite{Grids}.
-Let us describe the contents of this book concerning $Y$-sites below.
+Let us describe the contents of this book concerning $Y$-sites in this section.
+In Chapter~\ref{cha:Y-sites}, we develop some techniques concerning $Y$-sites.
+This part contains no arithmetic, and may be read as a sequel to \cite{Grids}, independently of other chapters.

-The reader is assumed to have read the introduction in \cite{Grids}, but let us recall briefly what was done.
-A $Y$-site and a grid gives rise to associated absolute Galois monoid $M$, which is a topological monoid, and a fiber functor, i.e., a functor from the topos to the category of continuous $M$-sets.
+Let us briefly recall the contents of \cite{Grids}.
+We ask the reader to read the introduction of loc.cit., especially Section 1.11.
+A $Y$-site and a grid give rise to the associated absolute Galois monoid $M$, which is a topological monoid, and a fiber functor, i.e., a functor from the topos to the category of continuous $M$-sets.
 Under some conditions (the examples treated in this book satisfy them), the fiber functor is an equivalence.
 Notice that we focus on sites rather than toposes.
-The techniques introduced in this book will enable us to increase the number of objects.
+The techniques introduced in this book will enable us to increase the number of objects of the underlying category of a Y-site.
 We mention that something similar to $Y$-sites were considered by Caramello \cite{Caramello} and she also has considered these notions of enlarging the underlying categories of sites.